davidtwco/rfcs/text/0000-build-std/2-history.md

    symbols provided by `libc`. compiler-builtins is also built with a large number of compilation units to force each function into a different unit.

+   ['unwind'][wg-cargo-std-aware#29] links to the system's version of libunwind.
+   Enabling the `llvm-libunwind` feature, `-Clink-self-contained` or `-Ctarget-feature=+crt-static` will statically link to the pre-built `libunwind` distributed in the standard library component for the target, if present.

    [Sanitizers][wg-cargo-std-aware#17], when enabled, require a sanitizer runtime to be present.
 These are currently built by bootstrap and part of LLVM.